-- New raters are required to successfully complete rater calibration activities. - Returning raters are not required to repeat calibration activities if they have successfully completed the activities at least once.
-However, campus coordinators have the discretion to require returning raters to complete calibration activities or other training. - Calibration activities must be completed in a monitored setting. - Most raters will need 1-2 hours to complete a calibration set. - Calibration sets 1 and 2 may be completed in one session or in separate sessions.
+- New raters are required to successfully complete rater calibration activities. - Returning raters are not required to repeat calibration activities if they have successfully completed the activities, but they are strongly encouraged to do so. - Calibration activities must be completed in a monitored setting. - Most raters will need 1-2 hours to complete a calibration set. - Calibration sets 1 and 2 may be completed in one session or in separate sessions.
 Once a rater completes a set, he or she cannot revisit that set on another day. - The use of headphones is required for raters to complete the calibration activities for the listening and speaking domains. - Raters are provided the calibration passcode once they have logged in for their calibration session and must only access calibration sets during the monitored calibration session. - Raters may use a copy of the PLDs during their calibration activities.
 Raters may also be provided with scratch paper, as requested.
 Copies of the PLDs and any scratch paper used during the calibration session must be destroyed. - Calibration activities must be completed individually.
-Collaborating or discussing responses to calibration activities is NOT allowed. - Raters must begin with calibration set 1.
+Collaborating or discussing responses to calibration activities is not allowed. - Raters must begin with calibration set 1.
 If raters are successful on set 1, they should provide a copy of their certificate to the proctor. - If raters are unsuccessful on set 1, they should be notified as to how to proceed to set 2. - Educators are not authorized by TEA to serve as TELPAS raters unless they have successfully completed calibration activities at least once.
 If a rater does not successfully calibrate by the end of set 2, the rater may still be authorized to serve at the discretion of the district.
-District testing personnel are required to provide rating support for these teachers so that their assigned students are assessed consistently with the PLDs. - After completing a calibration set, a rater's summary page will indicate a Pass or Fail and how many responses were correct out of the total number.
-Only raters who have passed the calibration will receive a certificate of completion in LMS. - Certificates will be available to print immediately after successful completion of a calibration set. - Calibration certificates must be maintained at the local level.
+District testing personnel are required to provide rating support for these teachers so that their assigned students are assessed consistently with the PLDs. - Certificates will be available to print immediately after successful completion of a calibration set.
+It is recommended that raters keep a copy of their certificates. - Calibration session rosters and calibration certificates must be maintained at the local level.

 It is a serious testing violation to record, discuss, or share answers from the rating practice and calibration activities.
-TELPAS testing violations must be reported as indicated in the "Test Security and Confidentiality" section of this manual.
+TELPAS testing incidents must be reported as indicated in the "Test Security and Confidentiality" section of this manual.